AI Ethics

 How to use AI with integrity, fairness, and transparency.

-Generative AI tools can support your learning, but only when used ethically.
-This means using AI in a way that aligns with Kent’s commitment to academic integrity: being honest, transparent, and taking full responsibility for your work.
+Generative AI tools can support us in many areas of our lives including our learning, but only when used ethically.
+This means using AI in a way that aligns with Kent’s values.

 Core Ethical Principles